 Serum TSH (thyroid stimulating hormone) levels are used to monitor the adequacy of thyroxine replacement.
 While receiving optimal thyroxine replacement therapy, most people’s symptoms of hypothyroidism resolve fully.
 Serum TSH levels are generally kept between 0.4 – 2.0 mcg/dL.
 Although serum TSH levels are very useful to determine the optimal replacement dosage of thyroxine, it is important not to rely entirely on this test.

 Some hypothyroid individuals who receive thyroxine replacement continue to have symptoms typical of hypothyroidism (particularly fatigue), despite having serum levels of TSH and FT4 that are solidly normal.
 In such cases, it is important to screen for other conditions, such as concurrent illness (eg, anemia, diabetes, hypercalcemia, electrolyte abnormalities, celiac disease, adrenal insufficiency, hypogonadism, depression).
 Medications can cause fatigue (eg, oral statin drugs for treatment of high cholesterol, oral beta blockers, beta blocker eye drops for glaucoma, etc).
-In the absence of such conditions, a serum T3 (FT3 in women who are pregnant or receiving oral estrogens) may be obtained.
+In the absence of such conditions, a serum T3 or FT3 can be checked.
 If the serum T3 or FT3 level is low or low-normal and there are no contraindications (eg, angina, atrial fibrillation), a careful increase in thyroxine replacement is reasonable and may be continued if symptomatic relief is obtained.
-But if thyroxine is given such that serum TSH levels are suppressed, the serum T3 or FT3 (for women who are pregnant or taking oral estrogen) level should be monitored, keeping them in the lower half of the normal reference range.
+But if thyroxine is given such that serum TSH levels are suppressed, the serum T3 or FT3 levels should be monitored, keeping them in the lower half of the normal reference range.
 Careful clinical monitoring is also required for symptoms or signs of hyperthyroidism.
 Periodic bone mineral densitometry may be followed, thyroid hormone replacement does not cause osteoporosis as long as they are clinically euthyroid (no signs of excess thyroid).
-Individuals receiving doses of thyroxine that suppress serum TSH may be at an increased risk for clinical hyperthyroidism (eg, atrial fibrillation), particularly with menopause or withdrawal of oral estrogen therapy.
+Individuals receiving doses of thyroxine that suppress serum TSH below 0.1 mIU/L, as a group, have been found to be at an increased risk for clinical hyperthyroidism (eg, atrial fibrillation), particularly with menopause or withdrawal of oral estrogen therapy.

 Since the normal thyroid secretes both T4 and T3, there have been studies comparing T4 to combined T4/T3 thyroid preparations, which have yielded conflicting results.
-Such combined T4/T3 preparations include Armour Thyroid (dessicated animal thyroid), Nature-Throid, and Liotrix (synthetic, unavailable in USA).
+Such combined T4/T3 preparations include Armour Thyroid (desiccated animal thyroid), Nature-Throid, and Liotrix (synthetic, unavailable in USA).
 The main problem with giving combined T4/T3 preparations is that the T3 component peaks a few hours after taking the pill, with transiently elevated serum T3 levels.
-Nevertheless, some patients subjectively prefer the T4/T3 prepatations in 5:1 or 10:1 ratios.
+Nevertheless, some patients subjectively prefer the T4/T3 preparations.
 A Dutch double-blind study of 141 hypothyroid individuals found that their patients often preferred the T4/T3 preparation, and during such treatment, the serum TSH levels were often suppressed.

 Medications that Interact with Thyroid Hormone Therapy: